 With increasing concentrations of FiCN, increases were seen in the height of the CV and DPV peaks (Figure 27 (c-d)).
 However, higher current was also observed at +0.1 V, which was labelled as background current.
 This increased background current was most evident at the FiCN concentration of 3 mM.
 This background current is attributable to the direct reduction of FiCN at the electrode surface, as seen with the scans performed in FiCN alone (Figure 26, Scan D) in the previous section.

 To determine the optimal scan solution to use with subsequent electrochemical tests on WG-EDs, the peak current was divided by the background current to determine the signal to background ratio.
 The scan condition of 1 mM FiCN and 2 µM RuHex was found to exhibit a signal to background ratio of 5.303, the highest of the conditions tested.
 Additionally, no direct reduction peak for RuHex was observed in this condition.
 This scan solution was selected to be used in the final electrochemical experiment described in Section 6.6.

+Besides sensitivity, another important performance parameter for biosensors is the device-to-device reproducibility.
+In a separate experiment (data not shown), between 10 separately prepared electrodes on individual devices, a mean probe DPV signal amplitude of 1.51 μA was found with a standard deviation of 0.19 μA.
+The coefficient of variation, defined as the standard deviation divided by the mean, was thus 12.6%.
+Higher reproducibility could be achieved by incorporating a quality control step in which devices with DPV signals above or below prespecified cut-offs would be removed from testing.

 Probe density characterization by fluorescence